Aayushstha03/ts-tree-diff/outputs/https_www_bankofengland_co_uk_paper_2025_ps_amendments_to_the_boes_approach_to_setting_a_mrel.md

     TLAC – Total loss absorbing capacity.

+*   ### Annex 2: Final revised MREL SoP

-*   Certain of the amendments set out in the revised statement of policy (SoP) are made on the assumption that some or all of the following take place:
+    Certain of the amendments set out in the revised statement of policy (SoP) are made on the assumption that some or all of the following take place:

     Certain references in the revised statement of policy to the PRA’s Rulebook and other PRA policy materials are subject to consultation and final implementation by the PRA.